Do you wish to clear your mind from thoughts, so you can focus better, free yourself from stress, and stop being absent-minded?

 There is no instant inner peace.
 To attain and enjoy inner peace, inner work and effort are required, but not everyone is willing to invest the necessary time and energy in this project.

-There are various ways to clear the mind of thoughts, some do so temporarily, and other develop a real ability to empty the mind of thoughts.
+There are various techniques to clear the mind from thoughts, some do so only temporarily, and others, develop a real ability to empty the mind of thoughts.

-In this article, I would like to point to methods that lead to developing a real ability to empty the mind of thoughts.
-You will find links, leading to more detailed information.
+In this article, I would like to point to methods that lead to developing a real and stable ability to empty the mind from thoughts.
+You will also find here links leading to more detailed information.

-The power of concentration is the switch that controls thoughts and attention.
+The power of concentration is the switch that controls thoughts and the attention.
 With this ability well-developed, you can switch your mind on and off, whenever you want.
-This would help you avoid thinking worrying, thinking of the past, or engaging in negative thinking.
+This would help you avoid worrying, thinking of the past, or engaging in negative thoughts.